highchair/artinruins-com/_property/chinese-restaurants.md

     caption: 'Many comments mentioned Port Arthur, seen here on the corner of Dorrance and Westminster.
 Date unknown.'
     sizes: '1192, 792'

-imagescredit: 'Contributions from John Ballantine, <a href="//www.re-vision.com/photography/providence/" target="_blank">Jay Boersma</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A5578" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> at the Providence Public Library, <a href="//www.flickr.com/photos/cityarchives/15819358009/" target="_blank">Providence City Archves</a>, and Google Streetview.'
+imagescredit: 'Contributions from John Ballantine, <a href="//www.re-vision.com/photography/providence/">Jay Boersma</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A5578">John Hutchins Cady Research Scrapbooks Collection</a> at the Providence Public Library, <a href="//www.flickr.com/photos/cityarchives/15819358009/">Providence City Archves</a>, and Google Streetview.'

 external:
   - source: 'Photos: Restaurants in Providence, Providence Journal'
     url: https://perma.cc/E3JL-Z42K
 ---

-A new-ish project called “[Providence’s Chinatown](//richinesehistory.com){:target="_blank"} has been created to dive deeper into the history of the bustling Chinese American community on Empire Street and on Summer Street between Broad and Pine.
+A new-ish project called “[Providence’s Chinatown](//richinesehistory.com) has been created to dive deeper into the history of the bustling Chinese American community on Empire Street and on Summer Street between Broad and Pine.
 {:.o__tldr}

 ### Current Events

 While browsing through and recreating some of the photos in Jay Boersma’s portfolio from 1976, we saw the photo of Mee Hong’s and were intrigued.
 We had previously heard of Luke’s restaurant and the upstairs Luau Hut which survived until the 90s.
 It was time to put a page together about some of the places that we could find photos of, and over the years, many visitors have told us their own story as well.

 ### These Restaurants